Kollam Rameswaram Mahadeva Temple

 There are two small towers in the west and north sides of the temple.
 There is a Copper flag mast in front of Balikkal pura at west.
 The main sanctum sanitorium is in rectangular shape and the shrine is decorated with beautiful stone and wood carvings.
 Valiyambalam and Balakalpura are common in Kerala-Dravidian style.

+Location

+This temple is located at an altitude of about 29.49 m above the mean sea level with the geographic coordinates of 8°53′27.5″N 76°34′14.2″E.

 Inscriptions

 A pillar set up in the courtyard of Rameswaram temple contains a royal order of king Rama Kulasekhara, a 12th-century Chera king of Kerala.
 The inscription is historically significant for mentioning exact date in Kollam Era, Manavikrama Punthurakkon, the chieftain of Eranad (Calicut) and Kumara Udaya Varma, a member of the Venad Royal Family.